jamesrosing/dashboard/memory-bank/activeContext.md

 ## Current Project Focus

 We are implementing a high-performance 3D visualization system for a real-time dashboard that displays and manages various entity types (drones, vehicles, stationary objects) in a three-dimensional environment.
-The visualization system leverages Three.js for rendering and Troika for advanced 3D UI components.
+The visualization system now leverages Three.js for rendering with a focus on efficient instancing and performance optimization.

 ## Creative Phase Outcomes